witheve/docs/drafts/guides/forprogrmmers.md

 The purpose of this document is to demystify declarative programming, and enourage you to approach problem solving with a declarative mindset.
 Let's start by going deeper into what declarative programming is, and how it fits into the imperative world you know so well.

+## Open Your Mind

+Before we dive into how to write Eve programs, take a moment to clear your mind of any preconceived notions about what it means to program.
+Programming in Eve is very different from programming in other languages, so your intuition as a programmer might work against you in some cases.

+For example, Eve does not make heavy use of functions, and it has no looping or control flow constructs.
+What's important in Eve is data.
+We've found the following pointers to be helpful when starting to learn Eve:

+- Pay attention to the presence or absence of data.
+- Pay attention to the shape of records and what makes the data in a record unique
+- Don't think in terms of how the machine executes your program.

 ## Delcarative vs. Imperative Programs

 Let's take a look at the difference between imperative and declarative programming with an example.
 Say we are going to the local deli for a sandwich.
 The imperative programmer in me would order a sandwich like this: